HMNZS Maimai: As a Fishing Trawler

+In the early hours of March 19 1947, Maimai and the trawler Phyllis sighted distress rockets coming from long point, coming from the steam trawler Futurist, which had run aground at 3:50 AM, the 2 ships came to the aid of Futurist, but had to stand off until the sun rose.
+Maimai would sail up to Cape Campbell lighthouse to pick up rescue equipment, but was notified over radio by the crew of the Phyllis that the Futurist's crew had landed safely on shore after battling strong waves.
+The court of inquiry commended the skippers of Maimai and Phyllis for their prompt action in aiding the Futurist's crew, and the skipper of Maimai, John "Jock" Cardno, believed the actions were safe and no one would have thought the futurist would have drifted towards shore as it had when she ran aground.

 In 1947 she caught nearly 100000 lb of fish, being considered a record for four days of fishing at the time.
 On 28 July 1950, waste oil in Maimais bilges caught fire, but was quickly extinguished by the Wellington Fire Brigade.
 As the years went by, catches got smaller and smaller, with conditions onboard of Maimai deteriorating.
 And with smaller and efficient fishing vessels being built, it became harder for Maimai to get a crew, with Maimai still sailing without a full crew.
-At the end of 1966, Maimai was sold for scrap and was broken up in Wellington by Pacific Scrap Ltd, which would take 6 weeks.
+Maimai was purchased by Pacific Scrap LTD about November 1966, and she was taken to the patent slip and broken up over the course of 6 weeks.